sohanlaxmicoin/go/services/orbit/internal/docs/reference/admin.md

   - Multiple instances can be run for redundancy and scalability.
   - Request rate limiting can be disabled.
-  - Full operational control without dependency on the Stellar Development Foundations operations.
+  - Full operational control without dependency on the Rover Development Foundations operations.

 ## Prerequisites